OpenKneeboard/OpenKneeboard/README.md

 ## WARNING: Anti-Cheat

-While OpenKneeboard is not a cheat, it does hook into the games rendering pipeline, which over-eager anti-cheat systems may consider suspicious.
+While OpenKneeboard is not a cheat, it does hook into the games rendering and input pipelines, which over-eager anti-cheat systems may consider ban-worthy.
 While this is similar to how other overlays work (e.g. Steam and Discord), it is possible that using OpenKneeboard may lead to an anti-cheat ban.

 Note that OpenKneeboard has **NO WARRANTY**; see [the LICENSE file](LICENSE) and [full text of the GPLv2](gpl-2.0.txt) for details.